 - a.
-Physician's order shall be obtained for transfer to extended stay; - b.
+Physician's order shall be obtained for transfer to extended stay: - b.
 Stable vital signs and 0_2 saturation level; - c.
 Oriented to person, place, and time (a return to preoperative mentation); - d.
 Presence of satisfactory airway;

 - e.
 Absence of significant bleeding; - f.
 Stabilized or resolution of any acute problem; - g.
 Movement of extremities following regional anesthetic; - h.
 Level of consciousness which permits patient to call for nurse; - i.
 Recovery will require 23 hours 59 minutes or less prior to discharge; - j.
-The surgeon and anesthesia provider (or their designee of similar training and expertise) shall be present or immediately available; and - k.
+The surgeon and anesthesia provider (or their designee of similar training and expertise) shall be present or immediately available.
+"Immediately available" shall be determined by the administrative staff, Medical Staff and Governing Body.; and - k.
 Patient assessment and orientation shall be recorded in the medical record.